mkostrun/UBASIC-PLUS/README.md

   In this example code expects 5 array entries to be entered through serial port, and waits at most 10sec for each input to complete.

-- println
+- *println*

   Same as *print* but adds an empty line at the end.

-- *sleep(f)*,
+- *sleep(f)*

+  wait *f* seconds, which can be fixed point float.
-      where f is fixed point number in seconds. sleep is NOT executed inside the BASIC interpreter
+This is not executed inside the BASIC interpreter.

 - ran

   system random number generator based on the external function - see documentation in config.h

 - *tic(n), a=toc(n)*

   rlabplus-type six timers for measuring the passed time from different breakpoints in the script

-- *sqrt, sin, cos, tan, exp, ln, pow* fixed point arithmetic single argument functions from fixed point math library
+- *sqrt, sin, cos, tan, exp, ln, pow*

+  fixed point arithmetic single argument functions from fixed point math library

 - *floor, ceil, round, abs*

   fixed point float to fixed point integer arithmetic functions

 - *uniform*

   system fixed point random number generator in the range 0.000 to 0.999.

 - *gpio(pin,state), a=gpio(pin)*

   direct control over digital pins.
 Tied to hardware specific functions as described in config.h

 - *pwm(channel,value), pwm(channel)*

   direct control over output pins that support PWM on the micro-controller.
 Tied to hardware functions described in config.h

 - *hw_event(channel)*

   access to flags that can be set outside BASIC interpreter, e.g., using interrupts, that are available to BASIC scripts for flow control.

 - *aread(channel)*

   read input from analog channels 0:18 on the microcontroller.
 However, only some of the channels might be available.

 - *UBASIC-PLUS* can be used as direct command interpreter for quick computations or setting the state of the hardware.

   ```